-- Project revenues, such as user fees, utility fees, parking revenue, rental fees, concession revenues, advertising or other business revenue and lease revenue; - Availability payments are payments made by the public entity or project sponsor to the concessionaire or developer in exchange for the delivery of the project and the performance of an ongoing service (e.g., operations and maintenance).
-These can be funded from various public sources, including project revenues; non-project revenues such as taxes; or for an airport such as landing fees, concession revenues, grant funds, PFCs, and nonaeronautical lease payments.
-Availability payments are typically made once a facility is in operation and depend on the developer
+- Project revenues, such as user fees, utility fees, parking revenue, rental fees, concession revenues, advertising or other business revenue and lease revenue; - Availability payments, which are payments made by the public entity or project sponsor to the concessionaire or developer in exchange for the delivery of the project and the performance of an ongoing service (e.g., operations and maintenance), which payments would be funded from project revenues or non-project revenues, such as taxes, or for an airport, from sources such as landing fees, concession revenues, grant funds, PFCs, and non-aeronautical lease payments.
+Availability payments are typically made once a facility is in operation, and can be paired with progress or milestone payments paid during construction that cover part (but not all) of the construction cost; or - Management fees which are paid on a feefor-service basis, a time-and-materials, fixed-fee or any of the other traditional bases for paying purely for services rendered.